rjl-old/rjl-itunes/README.md

 Tags can be used to control the library.
 Tags are encoded as [tag1][tag2] in the `Groupings` field.
 Reserved tags are as follows:

 **[protected]** Track is excluded from processing.
 Use this if, for example, you have set your own genre and do not want `itunes`to change it.

+## Warning

+This might wreck your iTunes library.

+## Changes

+0.1 Reads the XML library and modifies file ID3 tags.

 ## Copyright